Gesee-y/Models/economic_partner_assignment.md

-# Assignment: Find the best economic partner
+# Assignment: Find the best economic factor

 A country wants to increase its economic growth.
 To achieve this, it needs to choose 4 factors from 11 that will generate the greatest possible growth.
 Below, you have a table containing